‘The Bold And The Beautiful’ Spoilers: Caroline Gets Between Thomas & Sally, Will Katie Snag Eric?

 Monday, April 10

-According to the Bold and the Beautiful spoilers from Soaps.com, Thomas (Pierson Fodé) will be blindsided by Sally making a sudden change in their plans.
+According to the Bold and the Beautiful spoilers from Soaps.com, Thomas (Pierson Fode) will be blindsided by Sally making a sudden change in their plans.
 The Spectras, meanwhile, will be profiting from their spying on Forrester Creations.

 As for the tangled web of deceit that swiftly unraveled in Australia, well, it’s about to get even more twisted.
 Katie has Quinn trapped and will definitely be leveraging what she knows about the latter’s affair with Ridge to get what she wants: Eric.